Mother and Daughter Shoot in Chilbolton Common

 In the Open Space :

-A lot of people assume that a family photo shoot + bright sun and blue skies = the perfect conditions, when sadly it creates nightmare conditions to work with.
-The bright sun can create really bright highlights and dark shadows, so the subjects don’t look as good as they could if they were placed under some shade.
+A lot of people assume that a family photo shoot + bright sun and blue skies = the perfect conditions.
+Unfortunately, the bright sun can create really bright highlights and dark shadows, so the subjects don’t look as good as they could if they were placed under some shade.
 So long as the sun is still reaching them (which it does when you’re outside), then it will never be too dark.

 The first location we chose within Chilbolton Common was the long grass and open space.
-I thought we might be safe from the harsh conditions seeing as we started at 10am, but even this proved to be challenging, although the girls were fabulous and were happy to repeat things for me if I wanted to reset my settings so we could achieve the best image.
+I thought we might be safe from the harsh conditions seeing as we started at 10am, but even this proved to be challenging.
+For this reason we didn’t stay too long in this area!

 Under a Tree:

-We didn’t last long in the bright sunshine so we took solitude under a large tree. this provided the much-needed shade, although we had to be careful of the dappled light in places.
+We didn’t last long in the bright sunshine so we took solitude under a large tree.
+This provided some much-needed shade, although we had to be careful of the dappled light in places.
 We had a great time here and played a lot with bubbles and glitter and the images were beautiful.

 In the River:

-By the time we’d wandered over to the river, both Dottie and Daisy were hot and flagging, so we decided it was the perfect time for an opportunity to cool down and have an outfit change.
-I never ever push my clients beyond their capabilities as I’ve learned the hard way that if the children are tired / hungry / had enough, no good will ever come from pushing them further.
-Sometimes all it takes is a change of scene and time to play / get distracted and the children are able to recharge their batteries.
-This is exactly why I allow up to 3 hours for a full family shoot, because inevitable the all-essential snacks / drinks / play and down time will be needed.
+By the time we’d wandered over to the river, both Dottie and Daisy were hot and flagging, so we decided it was the perfect time for an opportunity to cool down.
+I never ever push my clients beyond their capabilities as I’ve learned the hard way that if the children are flagging, no good will ever come from pushing them further.
+Sometimes all it takes is a change of scene and the children are able to recharge their batteries.
+This is exactly why I allow up to 3 hours for a full family shoot because inevitably the all-essential snacks / drinks / play and down time will be needed.